Turkish court rejects requests to free Kurdish lawmakers

 DIYARBAKIR, Turkey (Reuters) - A Turkish court on Monday rejected bids by two Kurdish lawmakers to be released from lengthy pre-trial detention, a move that could undermine confidence in a fragile peace process with Kurdish militants.

-The decision by the court in Diyarbakir, the regional centre of Turkey’s mainly Kurdish southeast, came despite the country’s top court ruling this month that the long-term detention of another MP pending trial was unconstitutional.
+The decision by the court in Diyarbakir, the regional center of Turkey’s mainly Kurdish southeast, came despite the country’s top court ruling this month that the lengthy detention of another MP pending trial was unconstitutional.

-Gulser Yildirim and Ibrahim Ayhan, members of parliament for the Kurdish Peace and Democracy Party (BDP), were detained in 2010, charged with links to the militant Kurdistan Workers Party (PKK) and are still held pending trial verdicts.
+Gulser Yildirim and Ibrahim Ayhan, members of parliament for the pro-Kurdish Peace and Democracy Party (BDP), were detained in 2010 on charges of having links to the militant Kurdistan Workers Party (PKK) and are still being held pending verdicts in their trials.

 The release of prisoners accused of links to the PKK has been a long-standing Kurdish demand.